 1946 Walking Liberty Half Dollar Varieties:

-- 1946 No Mint Mark (Philadelphia)– Mintage: 12,118,000 coins, the highest production among the three varieties but shows surprisingly low survival rates in high grades.
+- 1946 No Mint Mark (Philadelphia) — Mintage: 12,118,000 coins, the highest production among the three varieties, but it shows the lowest survival rate in high grades and is considered the rarest of the 1941–1947 Walking Liberty halves in Choice Uncirculated condition.

-The 1946 Walking Liberty Half Dollar represents the penultimate year of this beloved series, struck during America’s post-war economic transition.
-Mint marks for Denver and San Francisco appear on the reverse in the bottom left portion, underneath the olive branch, while Philadelphia coins carry no mint mark.
-Each variety offers distinct collecting opportunities based on their respective mintages and survival rates.
+The 1946 Walking Liberty Half Dollar is the penultimate year of this beloved 90% silver series, struck during America’s post-war economic transition.
+Mint marks for Denver and San Francisco appear on the reverse in the bottom left portion, underneath the pine/olive branch, while Philadelphia coins carry no mint mark.

 1946 No Mint Mark Half Dollar Value